ZINZINBIN/RL-based-Reactor-Design-Optimization/README.md

 </div>

 ## How to execute
-### Computation of the desired tokamak design
+### Computation of the tokamak reactor design
-- Exectue main.py with modifying the configuration of the device in config/device_info.py
+- Exectue compute_design.py.
+You can compute the benchmark design and the optimized design by modifying the configuration of the device in config/device_info.py
-- You can print the detail of the tokamak design and its performance from Lawson criteria
+- You can plot the detail of the tokamak design and the performance by Lawson criteria
     ```
-        python3 main.py --save_dir {directory name} --tag {tag name} --use_benchmark {True or False} --use_rl {True or False}
+        python3 compute_design.py --save_dir {directory name} --use_benchmark {True or False}
     ```

 ### Find the optimal tokamak design with reinforcement learning
 - We use Gridserach and Deep Reinforcement learning algorithm for reactor design optimization.
 - In the case of RL, we use modified PPO algorithm to find out the optimal tokamak design which satisfies operation limits